binguimath/binguimath.github.io/readme.md

-##  Research Interests
+##  Research Interests 🧐

 I'm interested in vertex operator algebras and related mathematical areas such as algebraic quantum field theories, von Neumann algebras and subfactors, tensor categories, etc.

-I view myself an analyst 😏 rather than (say) an algebraist, a geometer, or a topologist.
+I view myself an analyst】 rather than (say) an algebraist, a geometer, or a topologist.
 This means that I need less motivational background to study analysis than to study the other branches of mathematics, and that I tend to understand the other branches in an analytic way.

-A leitmotif of my research is to understand fusion. 🤯
+A leitmotif of my research is to understand fusion💥.

-## Courses
+## Courses 😪
 - (2022 Spring) [Vertex Operator Algebras, Conformal Blocks, and Tensor Categories](Course_2022_VOA.md)

-## Publications and Preprints
+## Publications and Preprints 😵‍💫